1st Printing Features: Trade paper, Gate-fold, Deckle Edge

 "How would the textures of ordinary life be altered by the return of the recently dead?
 What would zombie consciousness itself be like?
 Would it gravitate toward the most powerful memories and impressions of life?
 Or is a zombie a creature on whom habit operates more powerfully than novelty?
 In A Questionable Shape, the spectacular horror of zombies has been removed to the background.
 Instead, this novel is about walking, driving, reading, waking up, going on dates, taking care of friends and parents and children, grocery shopping.
 It also includes some of the most exquisite descriptions of light that I have ever read.
 Striking, beautiful, funny, and not like anything else."

-Bennett Sims was born in Baton Rouge, Louisiana.
-He is the author of A Questionable Shape, which received the Bard Fiction Prize and was a finalist for The Believer Book Award.
-His stories have appeared in A Public Space, Conjunctions, Electric Literature, Tin House, Zoetrope: All-Story, and the 2015 Pushcart Prize Anthology.
-He has taught fiction at Bard College and the Iowa Writers’ Workshop.
-This is his first collection.
+Bennett Sims is the author of the novel A Questionable Shape, which received the Bard Fiction Prize and was a finalist for The Believer Book Award.
+He is a recipient of a Michener-Copernicus Society Fellowship.
+His fiction has appeared in A Public Space, Conjunctions, Electric Literature, Tin House, and Zoetrope: All-Story, as well as in the Pushcart Prize Anthology.
+He has taught at Bard College, Grinnell College, and the Iowa Writers’ Workshop.

 Read an interview with the author here: